 Instructional Strategies and Course Design

-We collaborate with instructors to implement sound instructional strategies focused on student learning by embracing evidence-based pedagogical ideas and a spirit of innovation.
+Interested in revising some of your courses or switching up your instructional strategies?
+CTE is happy to collaborate with you to help implement sound instructional strategies focused on student learning by embracing evidence-based pedagogical ideas and a spirit of innovation.

-Whether through consultations with CTE, preparing midsemester informal course evaluations, reflecting on Student Perception of Teaching end of semester evaluations, or conducting Peer Evaluations of Teaching, CTE is here to offer assistance and support however we can.
+Whether through consultations with CTE, preparing midsemester informal course evaluations, reflecting on Student Perception of Teaching end of semester evaluations, or conducting Peer Evaluations of Teaching, CTE is here to offer you assistance and support however possible.

 Learn More

-CTE offers a professional development certification process for graduate instructors and teaching assistants.
-This process helps build up the foundation of your teaching competencies as well as understand how to then present your teaching background as an asset on the academic job market.
+Interested in a professional development certification process for graduate instructors and teaching assistants?
+CTE created a certificate process to help build up the foundation of your teaching competencies as well as understand how to then present your teaching background as an asset on the academic job market.

 Learn More